CollinsCoding/FPL/README.md

 - Improve code: I am a novice coder and am certain my work could be improved by more experienced developers.

 - Add new features: Anything that is useful to an FPL manager is up for consideration.
-Grahps, visuals etc. would be where I would like to see the extension go next but that is just an idea.
+Graphs, visuals etc. would be where I would like to see the extension go next but that is just an idea.

 Contact FPLStatsMan@gmail.com